 With all of these changes, Remarketing is now even more powerful than it once was, and will continue to grow in strength as marketers get smarter about using all of the data within Analytics.
 You can continue to follow steps 6 - 12 from the Cheat Sheet, and replace the prior steps with:

 - Log into Analytics >Admin in the top right > Tracking Info.

 - Turn the Display Advertiser Support button on

 - Replace existing tracking code with the new one

 - Move to the tab that says Remarketing Lists and begin creating the new list in Analytics.

 - Begin to customize!

-Patty Caltabiano is a Customer Success Specialist here at WordStream and also assists in managing some of our Managed Services clients.
+Patty Caltabiano is a Customer Success Specialist here at WordStream and also assists in managing some of our marketing services clients.
 Patty began her PPC career by participating in the Google Online Marketing Challenge in 2011 and since then, eats, breathes and dreams PPC.
 Patty grew up in New York, attended James Madison University in Virginia, did a 3-month stint in Baltimore, and believes she has found home here in Boston.
-She also spent 5 months travelling around Australia; needless to say, Patty enjoys travelling when she is not managing PPC accounts.
+She also spent 5 months traveling around Australia; needless to say, Patty enjoys travelling when she is not managing PPC accounts.